Humphrey School End of the Year Awards

 The paper is rated on the following criteria:

 Nominations are made by faculty members who advise individual papers or group projects.
+Students who believe their paper is eligible for this award should notify their paper or capstone supervisor of their interest in this award.
 Papers will be judged by a committee consisting of the two EIC co-chairs, and one staff member.
 A $500 award is given at the end of the academic year.

 Award Information